[ 25 PA. CODE CH. 93 ]

 E. Benefits, Costs and Compliance

-Persons conducting or proposing activities or projects that result in new or expanded discharges to streams must comply with the regulatory requirements relating to designated and existing uses.
-These persons could be adversely affected if they expand a discharge or add a new discharge point since they may need to provide a higher level of treatment to meet the designated and existing uses of the stream.
-These increased costs may take the form of higher engineering, construction or operating costs for wastewater treatment facilities.
-Treatment costs are site-specific and depend upon the size of the discharge in relation to the size of the stream and many other factors.
+Persons conducting or proposing activities or projects shall comply with the regulatory requirements regarding designated and existing uses.
+Persons expanding a discharge or adding a new discharge point to a stream could be adversely affected if they need to provide a higher level of treatment or best management practices to meet the designated and existing uses of the stream.
+For example, these increased costs may take the form of higher engineering, construction or operating cost for point source discharges.
+Treatment costs and best management practices are site-specific and depend upon the size of the discharge in relation to the size of the stream and many other factors.
 It is therefore not possible to precisely predict the actual change in costs.
-Economic impacts would primarily involve the potential for higher treatment costs for new or expanded discharges to streams that are upgraded.
+Economic impacts would primarily involve the potential for higher treatment costs for new or expanded discharges to streams that are redesignated.
+The initial costs resulting from the installation of technologically advanced wastewater treatment processes and best management practices may be offset by potential savings from and increased value of improved water quality through more cost-effective and efficient treatment over time.

-3. Compliance Assistance Plan--The regulatory revisions have been developed as part of an established program that has been implemented by the Department since the early 1980s.
-The revisions are consistent with and based on existing Department regulations.
-The revisions extend additional protection to selected waterbodies that exhibit exceptional water quality and are consistent with antidegradation requirements established by the Federal Clean Water Act and The Clean Streams Law.
+This proposed rulemaking has been developed as part of an established program that has been implemented by the Department since the early 1980s.
+This proposed rulemaking is consistent with and based on existing Department regulations.
+This proposed rulemaking extends additional protection to selected waterbodies that exhibit exceptional water quality and are consistent with antidegradation requirements established by the Clean Water Act (33 U.S.C.A. §§ 1251—1387) and The Clean Streams Law.
 Surface waters in this Commonwealth are afforded a minimum level of protection through compliance with the water quality standards, which prevent pollution and protect existing water uses.

-4. Paperwork Requirements--The regulatory revisions should have no direct paperwork impact on the Commonwealth, local governments and political subdivisions, or the private sector.
-These regulatory revisions are based on existing Department regulations and simply mirror the existing use protection that is already in place for these streams.
+This proposed rulemaking should not have direct paperwork impact on the Commonwealth, local governments and political subdivisions or the private sector.
+This proposed rulemaking is based on existing Department regulations and simply mirrors the existing use protection that is already in place for these streams.
 There may be some indirect paperwork requirements for new or expanding dischargers to streams upgraded to HQ or EV.
 For example, NPDES general permits are not currently available for new or expanded discharges to these streams.
-Thus, an individual permit, and its associated additional paperwork, would be required.
-Additionally, paperwork associated with demonstrating social and economic justification, and the nonfeasibility of nondischarge alternatives, may be required for new or expanded discharges to certain HQ Waters.
+Thus, an individual permit, and its associated paperwork, would be required.
+Additionally, paperwork associated with demonstrating social and economic justification may be required for new or expanded discharges to certain HQ Waters and consideration of nondischarge alternatives is required for all new or expanded discharges to EV and HQ Waters.

 F. Pollution Prevention

-The antidegradation program is a major pollution prevention tool because its objective is to prevent degradation by maintaining and protecting existing water quality and existing uses.
-Although the antidegradation program does not prohibit new or expanded wastewater discharges, nondischarge alternatives are encouraged, and required when environmentally sound and cost effective.
-Nondischarge alternatives, when implemented, remove impacts to surface water and reduce the overall level of pollution to the environment by remediation of the effluent through the soil.
+The water quality standards and antidegradation program are major pollution prevention tools because the objective is to prevent degradation by maintaining and protecting existing water quality and existing uses.
+Although the antidegradation program does not prohibit new or expanded wastewater discharges, nondischarge alternatives are encouraged and required when environmentally sound and cost effective.
+Nondischarge alternatives, when implemented, remove impacts to surface water and may reduce the overall level of pollution to the environment by remediation of the effluent through the soil.

 G. Sunset Review

-These proposed amendments will be reviewed in accordance with the sunset review schedule published by the Department to determine whether the regulations effectively fulfill the goals for which they were intended.
+This proposed rulemaking will be reviewed in accordance with the sunset review schedule published by the Department to determine whether the regulations effectively fulfill the goals for which they were intended.

 H. Regulatory Review

-Under section 5(a) of the Regulatory Review Act (71 P. S. § 745.5(a)), on August 13, 2003, the Department submitted a copy of the proposed rulemaking to the Independent Regulatory Review Commission (IRRC) and to the Chairpersons of the Senate and House Environmental Resources and Energy Committees for review and comment.
-In addition to submitting the proposed rulemaking, IRRC and the Committees have been provided a detailed regulatory analysis form prepared by the Department, the General Assembly and the Governor prior to final publicaiton of the regulations.
+Under section 5(a) of the Regulatory Review Act (71 P. S. § 745.5(a)), on August 31, 2010, the Department submitted a copy of this proposed rulemaking and a copy of a Regulatory Analysis Form to the Independent Regulatory Review Commission (IRRC) and to the Senate and House Environmental Resources and Energy Committees.
+A copy of this material is available to the public upon request.

-Under section 5(g) of the Regulatory Review Act, IRRC may convey any comments, recommendations or objections to the proposed regulations within 30 days of the close of the public comment period.
-The comments, recommendations or objections shall specify the regulatory review criteria that have not been met.
-The Regulatory Review Act specifies detailed procedures for review of these issues by the Department, the General Assembly and the Governor prior to final-form publication of the regulations.
+Under section 5(g) of the Regulatory Review Act, IRRC may convey any comments, recommendations or objections to the proposed rulemaking within 30 days of the close of the public comment period.
+The comments, recommendations or objections must specify the regulatory review criteria which have not been met.
+The Regulatory Review Act specifies detailed procedures for review, prior to final publication of the rulemaking, by the Department, the General Assembly and the Governor of comments, recommendations or objections raised.

 I. Public Comments

-Electronic Comments--Comments may be submitted electronically to the Board at RegComments@state.pa.us.
+Electronic comments—Comments may be submitted electronically to the Board at RegComments@state.pa.us.
 A subject heading of the proposal and return name and address must be included in each transmission.
-Comments submitted electronically must also be received by the Board by October 3, 2003.
+Comments submitted electronically must also be received by the Board by November 2, 2010.

 TITLE 25.
 ENVIRONMENTAL PROTECTION